peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 You can cut down on how much you use habits, but not how much you use PMO - otherwise, you are effectively edging by taking breaks and fueling your addiction further without knowing.

 **Common misconception**
 There is a common misconception regarding your part in still being a user.
 While you are not responsible for getting into the trap, you need to take accountability for continuing to decide to remain in the trap.
-You may try to push off this responsibility to to the ones that introduced you to the trap, but take full ownership, to in turn, take full control.
+You may try to push off this responsibility to the ones that introduced you to the trap, but take full ownership, to in turn, take full control.

 Also, do not make the excuse of calling yourself an *addict*.
 Even if you are addicted, calling yourself an *addict* creates a subconscious belief that it cannot be changed because you are inherently an "addict".
 Do not make the mistake of trying to diagnose yourself by avoiding responsibility.
 You can change being addicted, but calling yourself an addict is limiting.
 Take accountability and take control.